aspose-cad/Aspose.CAD-Reference-Tutorials/cad/english/java/cad-to-pdf-and-svg-export-options/dwg-to-compliance-pdf/_index.md

 ## Step 2: Load the DWG File

-Load the DWG file using the Aspose.CAD library.
+Use Aspose.CAD’s `Image.load` method to read the DWG drawing into memory.

 ```java
 String srcFile = dataDir + "Bottom_plate.dwg";